Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Introduction

-We name our work as \textit{\textbf{Lexicon3D}}, a unified probing architecture and the first comprehensive evaluation of 3D scene understanding with visual foundation models.
+Our work, {\textbf{Lexicon3D}}, provides a unified probing architecture and the first comprehensive evaluation of 3D scene understanding with visual foundation models.
 The key findings we have achieved above, in conjunction with other interesting observations, suggest exploring more flexible encoder selections in future vision-language tasks to optimize performance and generalization.